open-contracting/extension_creator/README.md

 # OCDS Extension Creator

-A tool to generate extensions for OCDS schema.
+A tool to generate extensions to OCDS schema.

 ## Getting Started